Climate, Weather, and Trees

 As discussed in the Sugaring Wisconsin video (shown in Lab 1B), the supply of the precious maple sap in the spring of each year relies upon a unique combination of climatic conditions including: a summer of sufficient rain and moderate temperatures followed by a winter that produces a generous blanket of protective snow over the trees roots.

-With the changing season from winter to spring, when there is a cycle of warm days and freezing nights, maple sap begins to move up the stem of the trees.
+With the changing of the seasons from winter to spring, which produces a cycle of warm days and freezing nights, the maple sap begins to move up the stem of the trees.
 In trees that have been tapped for collection, the sap then flows from the taps in the trees into buckets (pictured right) or plastic tubing.
 Maple syrup producers collect the sap and boil it to concentrate it into maple syrup and sugar.
 The sap flow ends when night time temperatures no longer fall below freezing.
 Typical sugaring seasons last up to eight weeks, generally from late January until early April.

 Get a sense of average winter temperatures in the NortheastExamine the graphic below.
 Observe how the average winter temperatures change as you move from south to north across the map.
 This variation is important to the timing and duration of the sap flow season.
 Click on the image for a larger, clearer view.
 Note: North is up on this map.